Deehdee/STM32-I2C/README.md

 # TODO
    * Research python packages required for project
    * Apply a filter to the I2C signal for a smoother application
-   * Apply a "current angle" relative to a horizontal using the given acceleration values *
+   * Apply a "current angle" relative to a horizontal using the given acceleration values (i have a previous project that had formulas for the given values)
+   *